-Chapter 2 of this release guide presents the new features and enhancements which have been added since the release of Version 33.
-In particular, Chapter 2 briefly describes the new GT STRUDL CAD Modeler which is an AutoCAD based graphical modeler.
-Chapter 3 provides you with details regarding error corrections that have been made since the Version 33 release.
-Chapter 4 describes known problems with Version 2015.
+Chapter 3 provides you with details regarding error corrections that have been made since the Version 2016 release.
+Chapter 4 describes known problems with Version 2016 R1.
 Chapter 5 describes prerelease features -- new features which have been developed and subjected to limited testing, or features for which the user documentation has not been added to the GT STRUDL User Reference Manual.
 The command formats and functionality of the prerelease features may change before they become supported features based on additional testing and feedback from users.